bethenoth/helloworld/README.txt

+helloworld
-helloworldtrying to learn something on git.trying to record something on git.
+trying to learn something on git. trying to record something on git.